CismonX/paleman/readme.md

 * "set\_func" => (callable) : Set function, which will be further introduced in this document.

 * "worker\_id" => (int) : Specify task worker ID.
 If not set, Paleman will choose random worker.

+* Other members.

+## Set functions

+Set functions are called with the parameters given by the return value of Configure functions.
+No return value is required.

+Note that Set functions are called in Task workers.

+## Delete

+Terminate the specified running task according to the parameter "$task\_id" given by del operation.
+Before delete, function "$task\_name"+"\_on\_delete" will be called if exist.
+Pass "$task\_id" as parameter.

+Note that Paleman gets timer ID from GlobalData.
+Be aware of that if you must temper with it.

+## GlobalData

+PHP global variable can only be accessed from the same process.
+GlobalData Server stores data in its memory, and every worker can access GlobalData via socket, thus solves the problem.

+Paleman provides functions for quick access to GlobalData.
+See "Paleman/Lib/GlobalData.php" for details.

+If data is large or data operation is frequent, I suggest that you use redis or ssdb as alternative for GlobalData.

+Furthermore, shared memory (shm) is recommended for local data sharing for it's the quickest way for processes to exchange data.
+You may consider this when distributed deployment is not needed.

 ----to be continued